-Header.
-Patient demographic information, Primary Indication for ordering the test, the prescribing clinician, office location and recording period, along with the wear time (start, end, total), percent analyzable ECG and number of patient triggered events and their associated findings (if any) are summarized at the top of the report.
+Patient Demographic Box.
+Patient demographic information, Primary Indication for ordering the test, the prescribing clinician, referring physician and recording period, along with the wear time (start, end, total), percent analyzable ECG are summarized at the top of the report.

-Initial Findings.
-Below the Header on the left is the summary of key initial findings.
-The information is presented as a bulleted list or full text depending on the User preferences (See Section 4.3 above).
+Preliminary Findings.
+Below the Patient Demographics on the left is the summary of key Preliminary Findings.
+Included in these findings are the number of patient triggered events and their associated findings (if any).
+(See Section 4.3 above).

-Clinical Findings / Over reading.
-The space to the right of the Initial Findings is reserved for comments by the over reading physician.
+Confirmed Findings / Over reading.
+The space below the Preliminary Findings is reserved for comments by the over reading physician.
 See Section 7.3, Edit Dx below.